 How to Write a Resignation Letter

 You may feel as though writing a resignation letter is simply one more barrier in the way of your career advancement.
-Yet just like with every part of resignation, it is crucial to keep a professional demeanour.
+Yet just like with every part of resignation, it is crucial to keep a professional demeanor.
 Even if your employer does not request it directly, submitting a resignation letter might help you leave your career on a good note.
 The trick is to maintain your composure.
 Do not state your complaints in your resignation letter.
 You may wish to return to the business at some point, or you might work with the direct supervisor again in the future.
 You might require at the absolute least, a reference from your workplace.

 What to include within a letter of resignation